d12frosted/elpa-mirror/gnu/tmr-readme.txt

   The `embark' package provides standards-compliant infrastructure to run context-dependent actions on all sorts of targets (symbol at point, current completion candidate, etc.).
-TMR is set up to make its timer objects recognisable by Embark.
-All the user needs is something like the following glue code:
+TMR is set up to make its timer objects recognisable by Embark and registers the `tmr-action-map' in Embark.

-  ┌────
-  │ (defvar tmr-action-map
-  │   (let ((map (make-sparse-keymap)))
-  │     (define-key map "k" #'tmr-remove)
-  │     (define-key map "r" #'tmr-remove)
-  │     (define-key map "R" #'tmr-remove-finished)
-  │     (define-key map "c" #'tmr-clone)
-  │     (define-key map "e" #'tmr-edit-description)
-  │     (define-key map "s" #'tmr-reschedule)
-  │     map))
-  │
-  │ (with-eval-after-load 'embark
-  │   (add-to-list 'embark-keymap-alist '(tmr-timer . tmr-action-map))
-  │   (cl-loop
-  │    for cmd the key-bindings of tmr-action-map
-  │    if (commandp cmd) do
-  │    (add-to-list 'embark-post-action-hooks (list cmd 'embark--restart))))
-  └────

 6 Acknowledgements